md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

                 Civil Society

 Caption:
-Figure 1.
+Figure 2.
 Conceptual BAPIL Ecosystem showing collaboration among government, academia, industry, and civil society.

+BAPIL is intended to complement-not duplicate-existing national AI initiatives.
+While programs such as the Bangladesh AI Hub may focus on talent development, startup incubation, AI adoption, and technology commercialization, BAPIL is envisioned as a research and policy intelligence platform focused on AI governance, policy analytics, knowledge management, and evidence-based decision support.
+Together, these initiatives can contribute to a more comprehensive and coordinated national AI ecosystem.

 ### Core Principles